 Giant leaf-tails do well with an ambient air temperature of about 75 degrees Fahrenheit using whatever type of heating device best suits your needs.
 A reptile bulb at the top of the enclosure resulting in a basking site of about 80 to 82 degrees should be provided, as well.
 Night-time temperatures can be dropped to the mid to high-60s.
 Use a reptile thermometer to monitor this.

 Because they’re nocturnal, Uroplatus may not require UVB lighting.
 It is generally recommended to provide captive geckos with UVB regardless, because wild specimens very likely are exposed to UVB at least occasionally.

 Giant Leaf-Tailed Gecko Substrate

 Hatchlings can be housed on paper towels to reduce the risk of impaction resulting from the accidental ingestion of substrate.
 Multiple layers to create some cushion may prevent injuries because Uroplatus are enthusiastic feeders that may otherwise injure their snouts while pouncing at prey items on the floor of the enclosure.
-Juveniles and adults can be kept on a peat moss/soil/coco-fiber mixture, or coco-fiber alone.
+Juveniles and adults can be kept on a peat moss/soil/coco-fiber mixture, or coco-fiber (Exo Terra) alone.

 Giant Leaf-Tailed Gecko Food

 A varied diet is crucial for giant leaf-tails to thrive.
-Offer a variety of live prey, including different types of roaches, crickets, super worms and wax worms.
+Offer a variety of live reptile food, including different types of roaches, crickets, super worms and wax worms.
 Place worms on a plate or jar lid so they don’t burrow into the substrate.
 During breeding season consider giving breeding females pinky mice.

 Mist your giant leaf-tailed gecko at night to ensure water droplets are available for them to drink.